kexiongwen/Sparse-Bayesian-quantile-regression/README.md

 {\Sigma}^{-1}{\beta}=b
 $$

-Since  $\Sigma^{-1}$  is symmetric and positive-definite, solving the linear system above can be further speed up by using conjugated gradient method.
+Since  $\Sigma^{-1}$  is symmetric and positive-definite, solving the linear system above can be further sped up by using the conjugated gradient method.
 Given an initial guess of $\beta$, which may be taken as $0$ or $\beta^{(t-1)}$.

 ### Prior preconditioning

 To accelerate the  convergence of conjugated gradient,  the global and local shrinkage parameters will be used to precondition the linear system $\Sigma^{-1} \beta=b$  In high-dimensional and very sparse setting,  the covariance matrix $\Sigma$ for the conditional posterior of $\beta$  will near to singular.
-The prior preconditioning approach can also improve the numerical stable of the PCG sampler.
+The prior preconditioning approach can also improve the numerical stability of the PCG sampler.

 A preconditioner is a positive definite matrix $M$ chosen such that the preconditioned system